 What is Bitrate or Video Bitrate?

-Video Bitrate or simply, Bitrate is the number of bits of video information transmitted per second.
-The units of bitrate are typically
+Video Bitrate or (bitrate) is the number of bits used to deliver one second of video.
+The units of bitrate are typically kbps (or kilobits per second) or mbps (or megabits per second).

 - CBR or Constant Bitrate: the bitrate is kept constant while sacrificing video quality